 I've decided to break with tradition and make this more of an "applied" course than a traditional "EM II" course.
-Rather than grind through the entire 2^{nd} half of Zangwill, we'll go through Chapters 16 - 18 of Zangwill, and then get into a series of semi-independent 1-week "Applied Modules" that are directly relevant to the 4 main research areas in the UMBC Physics Department.
-Student teams (of ~2) will do the 1^{st} five Applied Modules.
-If time permits at the end of the semester, I'll do 1 - 2 more Applied Modules.
+Rather than grind through the entire 2^{nd} half of Zangwill, we'll go through Chapters 16-18 (and possibly 19) of Zangwill, and then get into a series of semi-independent 1-week "Applied Modules" that are directly relevant to the 4 main research areas in the UMBC Physics Department.
+Students will do the 1^{st} four Applied Modules.
+If time permits at the end of the semester, I'll do 1-2 more Applied Modules.